ACAZUMAH/SkillSwap-Backend/README.md

 3. **Set Up Environment Variables**

-Create a .env file and add te variables from the .env.default there
+Create a .env file and add te variables from the .env.default variables there

 4. **Generate GraphQL Types (optional)**